You can make a living (almost) by knitting for money, particularly if you are quick and professional.

-Once you’ve mastered the scarf, you can move onto bags, cushion covers and blankets, with just a few rectangles stitched together and a button here and there, they’re very satisfying to make.
+With just a few rectangles stitched together and a button here and there, they’re very satisfying to make.
+Once you’ve mastered the scarf, you can move onto bags, cushion covers and blankets.

-One of the best parts is choosing which wool to use, which more often than not is dictated by the size of your needles.
+One of the first decisions is choosing which wool to use, which more often than not is dictated by the size of your needles.
 Thick wool and thick needles will produce a chunky knit, whereas if you use thin wool and thick needles you can get a really loose ‘holey’ effect.
-Combining thin needles and thin wool will create a much tighter effect, perfect for dish clothes and tea cosies.
+Combining thin needles and thin wool will create a much tighter effect, perfect for dish cloths and tea cosies.

-If you’re not sure which size needles to go for usually your pattern will tell you, and if it doesn’t pop into any haberdashery and ask.
+If you’re not sure which size needles to go for, usually your pattern will tell you, and if it doesn’t then just pop into any haberdashery and ask for advice.

-Check out YouTube which has loads of easy-to-follow How To Knit videos.
+Check out YouTube for loads of easy-to-follow How To Knit videos.

 Here, we’re going to show you some of the different ways that you can make money from your knitting skills!